qgp-w4rhead/CashEndar/gameplan.md

 - [x] The count must be in decimal

-- [ ] Additionally the count must represent portion-left / totalPortions :
+- [X] Additionally the count must represent portion-left / totalPortions :
     1. Display the division in count `table-cell portions-count` (bar-fill).
     2. Display a fraction like in `portion-size` for `cell-value`.
     3. Instead of a pure fraction, it shows ("portion remaining" / "bought total")

-- [ ] Instead of Edit Payment Amount being the total amount spent for a particular item, the amount value that is contained within the field {addPaymentAmount} should be autopopulated with :
+- [X] Instead of Edit Payment Amount being the total amount spent for a particular item, the amount value that is contained within the field {addPaymentAmount} should be autopopulated with :
     - The average of all purchase price for an item
     - It should pre-fill as the answer for field : editForm.amount

+__________________________

+## COMMIT TERMINOLOGY :

+MODIFIED : Previous feature/style or file change that result in noticeable changes ADDED : New Features that are worth mentionning to the user and develloper alike FIXED : Bugfixes affecting specific area of the codebase.
+REFACTORED : Refactoring of code, must include the name and short description of what was refactored.

+**In effect since 11/18/2025, anything after this date that doesn't match the above spec is considered a mistake and should be reported, the specification will evolve over time.**